Macchina-CLI/libmacchina/README.md

 <div align="center">
 <h1>libmacchina</h1>

-A library that can fetch all sorts of system information, super-duper fast!
+A library that can fetch all sorts of system information, super duper fast!

 Linux • macOS • Windows • NetBSD • Android • OpenWrt